 Some composting toilet users informed us that they prefer not to use an agitator for shorter trips or when they're staying at campsites.
 Instead, they swap out the solids bin with an agitator for one without.
 Whether you prefer to have an agitator therefore also depends on the length and type of trip you're planning.

-Ventilation in composting toilets is another important consideration.
-Simpler, smaller composting toilets may not need ventilation, if they are containing the material while on a camping trip, or for a short time before it is transferred to a separate compost pile.
-For toilets where the composting process has time to take place, ventilation is suggested to reduce humidity and prevent too much moisture in the solids chamber.
+Ventilation is another important consideration.
+Simpler, smaller toilets like Cuddy Lite may not need ventilation if they are only containing the material while on a camping trip, or for a short time before it is transferred to a separate compost pile.
+For toilets where the composting process has time to start, ventilation is suggested to reduce humidity and prevent too much moisture in the solids chamber.

 When venting your composting toilet, ensure you use a fly screen to reduce the chance of insects getting into the toilet.
 The addition of a solar-powered fan or cowling is a good ventilation choice for off-grid situations.
 And cowlings look pretty too!